 It seems that the discussion on a pretended FIDIC gap regarding the enforcement of merely binding DAB decisions was of an academic nature and less productive than probably intended.

-Dr. Hök is and was active as arbitrator, adjudicator and mediator in particular in road projects, irrigation projects, wastewater treatment plant Projects, Harbour projects and windmill farm projects and regarding consultancy agreements.
-He has specific experience as a member of Dispute Adjudication Boards in Armenia, Bosnia, Germany, Marocco, Mexico, Palestine and Tanzania.
+Dr. Hök is and was active as arbitrator, adjudicator and mediator in particular in airport projects, road projects, irrigation projects, wastewater treatment plant projects, harbour projects and windmill farm projects and regarding consultancy agreements.
+He has specific experience as a member of Dispute Adjudication Boards in Armenia, Bosnia, Ethiopia, Germany, India, Kahzakhstan, Morocco, Mexico, Palestine and Tanzania.
 He has also served as court expert and expert witness.

-Dr. Hök has conducted FIDIC courses in Austria, Bosnia, Botswana, Cameroon, Denmark, France, Germany, India, Indonesia, Kenya, Korea, Philippines, Oman, Qatar, Papua New Guinea, Serbia, Sudan, Tanzania, Timor Leste, Uganda.
-He is a fully accredited FIDIC Trainer providing all common FIDIC Modules and Advanced courses as well.
+Dr. Hök has conducted FIDIC training courses in Austria, Bosnia, Botswana, Cameroon, Denmark, France, Germany, Ghana, India, Indonesia, Iran, Kenya, Korea, Kuwait, Philippines, Oman, Qatar, Papua New Guinea, Serbia, Sudan, Tanzania, Timor Leste, Uganda.
+He is a fully accredited FIDIC Trainer providing all common FIDIC modules and advanced courses as well.